 After learning about these two different artist’s groups and their ideas and values, for each group, write out separate short paragraphs or an outline of bullet points using complete sentences explaining what the choice of the name signifies for each group by considering the following:

-What does their choice of name indicate is important to each of the groups?
+What does their choice of name indicate is important to the group members?
 What does ‘the bridge’ motif symbolize?
 What does the ‘Blue Rider’ motif symbolize?
+What do these motifs represent to each group?

-What visual characteristics and ideas are important to each group?
+What visual characteristics and cultural ideas are important to each group?

 Try to explain what each group thought about themselves and their art in relation to the society and culture around them.
 Do the group names indicate their views of themselves in relation to modern society?

-- Read and take notes on Fauvism and German Expressionism.
+- Read and take notes on Primitivism, Fauvism and German Expressionism.

 - Complete the two short paragraphs about the two major German Expressionist groups.
 Bring this to class for in-class peer review.
-I will check these in.
+I will check these in, but not collect them.

 Remember / FYI: